ChenJianhao-academic/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jianhao CHEN is a Mphil Candidate of Smart Manufactory at the Hong Kong University of Science and Technology.
+Jianhao Chen is a Mphil Candidate of Smart Manufactory at the Hong Kong University of Science and Technology.
 His research interests include virtual reality, robotics, human-computer interaction, and medical micro-robots.
 His major work focuses on the top conferences, and journals on human-computer interaction and virtual reality, just like: ACM CHI, IEEE VR, IEEE Transactions on Visualization and Computer Graphics...
 {style="text-align: justify;"}